 We are Leah and Carly.

-As our friendship developed, we found ourselves talking about all aspects of eating disorders and fitness.
-We realised that so much still isn’t spoken about, mainly through lack of confidence or knowledge around the issue, or because it’s scary to know what’s the right thing to even say.
+We realised that – when it comes to eating disorders and the fitness industry – so much still isn’t spoken about.
+This is mainly through lack of confidence or knowledge around the issue, or because it’s scary for either party in these situations to know what’s the “right” thing to say.

 We traded ideas and experiences on how to make a fitness environment safer for those who are unfortunately at any stage of an eating disorder, what instructors are trained to do when they suspect someone in their care needs support, or how someone in recovery should best be encouraged back to a mentally healthy place through exercise.

 We decided to focus on something we could campaign for, in a defined way, with a specific outcome.
 We are passionate about empowering fitness instructors to feel confident in supporting clients with eating disorders, whether that’s those at risk, currently suffering, or in recovery.

 And so, our campaign exists to encourage fitness professionals to upskill in this area so they feel more educated, and can make clients feel more confident in asking for help if they need it.

 Within our campaign, we hope to empower fitness professionals to: